thanhpk/vue2-strap/README.md

 Bootstrap 3 as Vue2 component

 ## You don't have to learn another syntax to use bootstrap in your vue2 app !
-Just wrap your standard bootstrap html with vue2-strap and it will run
+Just wrap your standard bootstrap html with vue2-strap and hit run.

 ```html
 <html>